JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 - **Iterate & review** at least annually — your assumptions can go stale faster than the data.
 - This last strategy is more controversial: if you are tech insider, you can use your special knowledge of the industry (alpha) to know when there are good buying opportunities (e.g. irrational drops in tech stocks without sound fundamental drivers).
   **Note** I'm not advocating "insider trading", I'm referring to having knowledge of the industry/trends and not utilizing company secrets!
 The above strategy is for those who want to get the highest chances of high returns.
-I would be cautious about doing this - be prepared for large potential losses that don't recover in some cases.
+I would be cautious about doing this - be prepared for large potential losses that don't recover in some cases, and don't bet the farm.
 I discuss this in more detail here:  [Stock-picking: Is it a Fool’s Errand?](https://jamestsay-12.github.io/blog-site/finance/2025/07/28/Stock-picking-Is-it-A-Fool's-Errand.html)

 ---